Contents

 Lower jaw pain can interfere with daily activities of your life.
 Alleviate lower jaw pain with these suggestions:

-To relieve jaw discomfort brought on by stress, try gently opening and closing your mouth, massaging your jaw muscles with your fingertips, and engaging in deep breathing and relaxation techniques.
+- Try opening and closing your mouth gently, massaging your jaw muscles with your fingertips, and practising deep breathing.

-Poor oral hygiene can contribute to lower jaw pain.
+- Poor oral hygiene can contribute to jaw pain.

-Brush and floss your teeth regularly to prevent dental issues that can cause jaw pain, such as tooth decay or gum disease
+- Brush and floss regularly to prevent dental issues like tooth decay and gum disease.

-Consult with your dentist if you experience persistent or severe jaw pain.
+- Consult your dentist if you experience persistent or severe jaw pain.